 Please discuss any issues with the program area or a Student Services Officer at any campus.

-When offers are made through SATAC, recipients will receive a letter from TAFE SA with instructions on how to enrol.
+When offers are made through SATAC, recipients are contacted by TAFE SA with instructions on how to enrol.
 This may include a pre-enrolment information and counselling session.

 All enrolments are done online at myTAFESA.
 The enrolment process involves providing your details, selecting your classes and paying the appropriate fees.

 Applicants should be aware of the following information before they enrol.